How to Build the Perfect Circuit Training Workout

-Circuit training is simply a workout based around a set number of "stations" that you repeat until your time runs out.
+Circuit training workouts are based around a set number of "stations" that you repeat until your time runs out.
 So knowing how much time you have can help you determine how many circuits you'll need to complete and how hard you'll need to work.
-(The shorter the workout, the harder you should be pushing.)
+(The shorter the circuit training workout, the harder you should be pushing.)
 Anywhere from 10 to 45 minutes is ideal for circuit training.

 Example: Five stations of 1-minute each repeated for six circuits adds up to a 30-minute workout.

 Step 2: Pick an upper-body exercise.

 The trick with circuit training is to use whatever you have handy.
 If you're at the gym, you have a wide range of options-but all you really need is your body.
 (Here's a bodyweight circuit workout you can steal.)
 You can choose a different upper-body move each round or simply repeat the same exercise every time if you want to keep things simple.